realm/realm-swift/docs/src/docs.md

 ## Persisting Objects

-Realm objects can be created and used standalone, just like regular objects.
-If you want them to persist and be sharable between threads, you just add them to a Realm.
+Realm objects can be created and used standalone just like regular objects.
+To share objects between threads you must add and retrieve them from a Realm.
 As all changes to objects in a Realm has to be done through write transactions, this is also the case for adding objects.

 After you have added the object to the Realm you can continue using it, and all changes you make to it from now on will be persisted and available from other threads that uses the same realm.